Snapchat/KeyDB-docs/docs/config-file.md

 loglevel notice

 # Specify the log file name.
 Also the empty string can be used to force
-# Redis to log on the standard output.
+# KeyDB to log on the standard output.
 Note that if you use standard
 # output for logging but daemonize, logs will be sent to /dev/null
 logfile ""